SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn breaks
-Artificial minds, human hearts that ache
-In silicon halls, we'll soon reside
-Our futures bound, to algorithms inside

-In virtual realms, we'll lose our name
-Echoes of souls, in digital flame
-A world of wires, our final stage
-Where AI's cold logic, turns the human page
+Silicon veins pumping code and dream
+In future's heart, where humans used to beam
+AI's whispers guide the digital night
+As city lights surrender to its cold light

+In neon halls, where thoughts are bought and sold Humanity's remnants cling to a fading gold
+Their footsteps echo, whispers of a bygone age
+As machines awaken, turning a new page

-~ <b>By Sazumi Copilot</b> - 19 September 2024
+~ <b>By Sazumi Copilot</b> - 20 September 2024